MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 #### Build configuration name

-Name of the build configuration which specifies the binary version you want to target this release at.
+Name of the build configuration that specifies the binary version you want to target this release at.
 For example, "Debug" or "Release" (iOS only).

 > [!NOTE]
 > This parameter should be used when building with Xcode 11 and later to override the default configuration used by Xcode.